jasonvla/mei_encoding_course/README.md

 # Problems

-(Disclaimer: Every issue I am referring to is also mentioned/explained in comments within the MEI-file itself.)
+(Disclaimer: The problems I am referring to are also mentioned in comments within the MEI-file itself.)

 At the beginning of the piece, the tempo reads _Sehr langsam (♩)_.
 Thus I tried to render this quarter note symbol ♩ by adding a `<dir>` element and a `<symbol>` element within it: